ayush-rathore/task-cli/README.md

 Deleted item with index 3
 ```

-Attempting to delete a non-existent item should display an error message.
+Attempting to delete a non-existent item displays an error message.

 ```
 $ ./task del 5